jcblemai/haiti-mass-ocv-campaign/README.md

   - Find what's need to be calibrated
   - being able to run stuff in parallel
   - Why isn't the first value of the dataframe the same between q05 and q95
+  - Why all simulation begins at 0 ?

 ## DONE since feb 20.
 2019
   - Use artibonite (Xcept rainfall) as starting point for other simulation